How do I enable auto remapping for the migrating user?

 - POP as a Source: not supported

 - IMAP as a Source: not supported

-Refer to KB005100 for exact instructions on how to add this support option: AutoRemapMigratingUser=1
+Refer to the Help Center article How do I add support options to a project or to a single item? for exact instructions on how to add this support option:

-Note: It is case-sensitive, so be sure to add this flag exactly as indicated above.
+Note: The flag is case-sensitive, so be sure to add the flag exactly as indicated above.